Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Introduction

-This work presents the results of the search for events generated by WIMP-like DM scattering on electrons in the COSINE-100 experiment.
+This work presents the results of the search for events generated by sub-GeV DM scattering on electrons in the COSINE-100 experiment.
 Excess events over the expected background were searched in a data-set of 2.82 years, using 61.3 kg of NaI(Tl), totalizing an exposure of 172.9 kg-year.
-A reduced analysis threshold of 8 photoelectrons, corresponding to an energy of 0.7 keV, has been achieved in COSINE-100 crystals \cite{cosineeventselection}, thereby significantly improving the sensitivity for the detection of light WIMPs scattering on electrons.
-The presented study addresses two traditional cases of the WIMP-electron scattering mediated by a vector boson: a mediator that is much heavier than the electron, resulting in a contact interaction, and a mediator much lighter than the electron, resulting in a long-range interaction.
+A reduced analysis threshold of 8 photoelectrons, corresponding to an energy of 0.7 keV, has been achieved in COSINE-100 crystals \cite{cosineeventselection}, thereby significantly improving the sensitivity for the detection of sub-GeV DM scattering on electrons.
+The presented study addresses two traditional cases of the DM-electron scattering mediated by a vector boson: a mediator that is much heavier than the electron, resulting in a contact interaction, and a mediator much lighter than the electron, resulting in a long-range interaction.

 This paper is structured as follows: in Section \ref{sec:cosine}, the COSINE-100 detector, data acquisition system, and operation are described.
 In Section \ref{sec:model}, the DM-electron interaction model is detailed, with emphasis on the main relevant expressions for direct detection studies.
 A brief discussion about an accurate description of the NaI ionization factor appropriate to the energies involved in this analysis is also presented.
 In Section \ref{sec:data}, the data analysis procedure is reported, describing data treatment and the detector performance at the region of interest (ROI), background components, expected spectra generated by the DM-electron scattering, signal fitting and the resulting constraints for COSINE-100.
 In Section \ref{sec:sens}, prospects for a more sensitive analysis in COSINE-100 and in its upgraded version COSINE-100U are presented.
 Finally, a summary highlighting the main results and contributions of this work is provided in Section \ref{sec:concl}.